VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: Variational Inference for VaSST

-The term $\mathbb{E}_{q_\phi}[\log p(\mathbf{y}\mid \mathbf{T})]$ in~\eqref{eq:elbo-1} does not admit an analytical form.
-A direct stochastic optimization is computationally prohibitive due to the combinatorial nature of the structural variables $\{e_{j\zeta}, o_{j\zeta}, h_{j\zeta}\;:\;\zeta\in \mathcal{Z}_D\}_{j=1}^{K}$.
-The induced discrete model space grows exponentially with both tree depth ($D$) and ensemble size ($K$) having $\mathsf{O}((2p|\mathcal O|)^{N\cdot K})$ possible configurations.
+The term $\mathbb{E}_{q}[\log p(\mathbf{y}\mid \mathbf{T})]$ in~\eqnref{eq:elbo-1} does not admit an analytical form.
+A direct stochastic optimization is computationally prohibitive due to the combinatorial nature of the skeleton tree structural variables $\{e_{j\zeta}, o_{j\zeta}, h_{j\zeta}:\zeta\in \mathsf{Z}_D\}_{j=1}^{K}$.
+The induced discrete model space grows exponentially with both tree depth ($D$) and ensemble size ($K$) having $\mathsf{O}((2p|\mathbf O|)^{N\cdot K})$ possible configurations, where $\mathsf{O}$ is the big-O notation.
 Combinatorial search over this astronomically large space is therefore infeasible.
 Moreover, gradient-based optimization over discrete variables would require high-variance score-function estimators~\citep{williams1992simple,ranganath2014bbvi} or specialized structured search procedures~\citep{koza1994genetic,SR-SciML-1}, both of which scale poorly and become impractical even for moderate values of $D$ and $K$.
-To overcome this computational bottleneck, \vasst\;introduces a differentiable relaxation of symbolic trees, regarded as \emph{soft symbolic trees}, transforming discrete structural and labeling decisions into continuous approximations~\citep{maddison2017concretedistributioncontinuousrelaxation,liu2018darts}. \paragraph{Soft symbolic trees via continuous relaxations.} To construct soft symbolic trees, i.e., $\mathcal{S}_j^{(D)}\to \mathcal{S}_j^{\mathrm{soft}}$ for $j=1,\ldots,K$, we implement the \emph{Binary Concrete}~\citep{maddison2017concretedistributioncontinuousrelaxation} and \emph{Gumbel-Softmax}~\citep{gumbelsoftmax} \emph{continuous relaxations} on the discrete structural variables $\{e_{j\zeta}, o_{j\zeta}, h_{j\zeta}\;:\;\zeta\in \mathcal{Z}_D\}_{j=1}^{K}$ as follows:
+To overcome this computational bottleneck, \vasstmain\ introduces a differentiable relaxation of symbolic trees, regarded as \emph{soft symbolic trees}, transforming discrete structural and labeling assignments into probability distributions~\citep{maddison2017concretedistributioncontinuousrelaxation,liu2018darts}.